swarch-2f-rootly/2f/Prototype_4/README.md

 #### Stimulus

 Continuous telemetry stream (e.g., one sample per second) plus occasional firmware updates introducing optional fields.
-Some frames may arrive late or duplicated; devices may need to rediscover the endpoint after network changes.
+Some frames arrive late or duplicated; devices rediscover the endpoint after network changes.

 #### Environment

-Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend on `rootly-network`; `lb-data-ingestion` may scale horizontally, requiring devices to rediscover endpoints if addresses change.
+Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend on `rootly-network`; `lb-data-ingestion` scales horizontally, requiring devices to rediscover endpoints when addresses change.

 #### Response

-- **Discover service:** The device resolves or confirms the `lb-data-ingestion` endpoint before transmitting; if resolution fails, the request is rejected and logged.
+- **Discover service:** The device resolves or confirms the `lb-data-ingestion` endpoint before transmitting; when resolution fails, the request is rejected and logged.
 - **Orchestrate:** `lb-data-ingestion` sequences and distributes requests, validating syntax/semantics before passing accepted payloads to internal consumers.
 - **Tailor interface:** `lb-data-ingestion` normalizes units/field names and removes extraneous fields so downstream consumers see consistent semantics.
 - Accepted exchanges are logged as successful; malformed or semantically inconsistent requests are rejected with clear HTTP responses and logged for operators.